-

 Nevertheless, in 1907, Herbert Stifer Bell, an industrialist from Chicago began manufacturing of very similar to the Liberty Bell macines.
 In 1910, the slot machines can be seen in every town and village of the country.
 Meanwhile, in 1901, Faye designed a mechanical machine to play poker, the harbinger of modern electronic poker machines.

-Read also: Who is NetEnt – All you need to know about the NetEnt Company, Slots and GamesThe slot machines were semi-legal in California, but soon became completely illegal (with coins falling into the machine, and wins no taxes were paid!) due to the appearance of a law prohibiting gambling.
+Read also: What You Need To Know About 888 Casino Roulette Rooms To Enjoy Their GamesThe slot machines were semi-legal in California, but soon became completely illegal (with coins falling into the machine, and wins no taxes were paid!) due to the appearance of a law prohibiting gambling.

 The slot machines have been converted into vending machines for chewing gums and candies.
 Fruits that we are now seeing on the reels of the machines (plums, pears, cherries and the words “bar”) is nothing more than a reminder to us of the difficult relationship between the slot machines and the law.
 By the way, in the UK reel slot machines are called fruit machines.
 Despite the fact that slot machines were banned in California, Faye continued to produce them illegally, for which he was arrested and fined.